 In addition to the raw materials described above, the Company purchases components used in the fabrication and assembly of furniture from a variety of overseas locations, primarily from China, and certain components from domestic suppliers.
-These components are classified as raw materials in the financial statements until such time that the components are consumed in a fabrication or assembly processes.
+These components are classified as raw materials in the consolidated financial statements until such time that the components are consumed in a fabrication or assembly processes.
 These components are sourced from a variety of factories, none of which are owned or operated by the Company.
 Costs for these imported components can be volatile, impacted by tariffs, freight cost and availability, and price increases by the supplier.
+The supply chain for components from China is typically interrupted for a short period of time each year during the Chinese New Year in January or February.
+As this is in a seasonally slow period of the Company's business cycle and is predictable, it has not created supply chain disruptions.